GetMeoutt/linux_assignment3/README.md

 ```bash
 sudo systemctl list timer
 ```
-this will shows the list of timer that currently running on your system
+this will show the list of timers that are currently running on your system

 > [!Tip]